ohdns/sysctl_and_thp_test/README.md

 Prior to running this script, run your applications through memory, CPU and disk performance tests at least a dozen times and note the results in your copy book.

-Save this script, chmod 755 and execute it with no arguments or "test" to test settings.
+Save this script, chmod 755 and execute it with no arguments or the argument "test" to test settings.

-Re-run the same tests at least a dozen times and note the results in your copy book.
+Re-run the same tests <b>at least</b> a dozen times and note the results in your copy book.

 Determine if the performance and stability of your system remained the same or improved.

 If the performance and stability remained the same or improved, then either implement the settings in your configuration management and / or orchestration system, or run the script again with the argument "perm".

 If the performance or stability of your system became worse, try to determine why using a scientific method such as gathering performance metrics of the hardware, operating system and applications.
+Useful tools would be perf, strace and sysdig.
 Or simply reboot to clear the test settings.

+After documenting the load testing of your hardware, operating system and applications and finding the right kernel memory settings for your system, the next step would be to confine your applications memory and CPU usage inside of cgroups so that a incorrectly configured and / or memory leaking service can not bring the system down.
+Configuring cgroups is outside the scope of this repo.
+There are a myriad of examples of how to set CGroup limits in your systemd service unit definition file.

 ___